-Children and young people will be hugely affected by what is going on around them at this difficult time.
+Children, teenagers and and young people will be hugely affected by what is going on around them at this difficult time.
 Their lives are changing and they will have picked up worries and fears about the virus and the possibility that they or someone they love and depend on may get ill.
 They may be particularly worried that grandparents, older relatives and family members with health conditions or disabilities might die.
 They will also pick up on other worries parents and carers may have about the situation.
 For children who have already been bereaved, anxiety may be worse.

 How you can help